KingIdee/guest-writer/articles/2018-07-25-configuring-continuous-deployment-pipelines-on-node.js-web-apps.markdown

 ---
 layout: post
-title: "Configuring Continuous Deployment Pipelines on Node.js Web Apps"
+title: "Configuring Continuous Deployment Pipelines for Web Apps"
-description: "This article will put your through the process of deploying a simple Node.js application on Now.sh.
-You will use GitHub as your git hosting repository, and Travis CI as your continuous deployment server."
+description: "Learn how to configure a Continuous Deployment pipeline for your web applications."
 date: "2018-07-25 08:30"
 author:
   name: "Idorenyin Obong"